ankschoubey/old-blog/_posts/2020-07-24-producers-just-build-it-yourself.md

 Or what a lot of indian smart phone makers did.
 Micromax and Lava which just bought products from Oppo and put there logo on it.

-A few years past and original manufactures became so good at developing and marketing that they started to sell themself and took over the market.
+A few years pass and original manufactures became so good at developing and marketing that they started to sell themself and took over the market.

 ---